androidchat/androidchat.github.io/CONTRIBUTING.md

 	$ git clone git@github.com:your_name_here/androidchat.github.io.git
 	```

+3. Checkout to a new branch which you'll be using for the rest of the process.
-3. Create a new `.md` file in _drafts in the format `Title-of-the-post` or in _posts in the format `YYYY-MM-DD-Title-of-the-post`.
-The date of publication needs to be of the current day or one in the future.
+4. Create a new `.md` file in the `_posts` directory in the format `YYYY-MM-DD-Title-of-the-post`.
+The date of publication needs to be in the future and will be the date your post is published, this can always be changed in the pull request.
 [Grammar](#grammar) applies for the title in the file name too.
-4. The front matter in your Markdown file needs to follow the following guidelines:
+5. The front matter in your Markdown file needs to follow the following guidelines:
 	* Layout always needs to be post.
 		```yaml
 		layout: post